Giant Christmas Tree Worm

 Predators: Giant Christmas Tree Worms are consumed by crabs, fish, gastropods and starfish.
 They have the ability to quickly retreat into their tubes when they sense changes in water movement or light that they associate with a predator.

 Reproduction: Giant Christmas Tree Worms are gonochoric (male or female for life).
 They can reproduce asexually by paratomy (budding from the posterior end), or sexually.
 Sexual reproduction is through broadcast spawning with external fertilization.
-The fertilized eggs turn into planktonic larvae within about 24 hours.
+The fertilized eggs turn into planktonic larvae within about twenty-four hours.
 The larvae settle on to hard substrates and begin tube building.
 From this point forward, they are confined to their tube.
-This species is known to live for over 30 years.
+This species is known to live for over thirty years.

 Human Interactions: Giant Christmas Tree Worms can destructive by fouling boat hulls and pipelines.
 Otherwise, they have very limited impact on human activities.
 From a conservation perspective, Giant Christmas Tree Worms have not been evaluated though they are common with a very wide range and should be considered of Least Concern.